pklimai/nica-ems/README.md

 EMS database tables beforehand.
 However, the `file_path` entry will be automatically created in the `file_` table, if not there yet.

+## Statistics collection and display

+To see stats on the Web UI homepage, you must run statistics collection script (ideally, run it periodically from cron).

+The statistics collection script is part of this repository, see [README](ems-stat-collector/README.md) for details.